Jiawei-Xing/TransformerLM/README.md

 ## Introduction

 This is a work sample adapted from Stanford CS336.
 Codes in `cs336_basics` were created by myself from scratch.
-This work sample is a simple transformer language model.
+This work sample is a simple transformer language model telling stories based on user-input prompts.

 For a full description of the assignment, see the assignment handout at [cs336_spring2025_assignment1_basics.pdf](./cs336_spring2025_assignment1_basics.pdf)